Rehab Nazzal

-Life
+Biography

-Nazzal holds a PhD in Art and Visual Culture from the University of Western Ontario (Canada), an MFA from Ryerson University (Toronto), a BFA from the University of Ottawa, and a BA in Economics from Damascus University (Syria).
+Nazzal holds a PhD in art and visual culture from the University of Western Ontario, Canada, an MFA from Ryerson University, Toronto, a BFA from the University of Ottawa, and a BA in Economics from Damascus University, Syria.

 Work

-Nazzal uses sound, video and the photographic image in her work to present contemporary war technology and its destructive effect on civilians, residential dwellings, infrastructures, and the environment.
-Often, her work creates immersive environments that represent the tragic conditions in Palestine with previous bodies of work centered on Gaza, the Negev Prison and the village of Bil’in.
+Nazzal uses sound, video and the photographic image in her work to examine the effects of settler-colonial violence on the bodies and minds of colonized people, on all forms of life, and on the land.
+Often, her work creates immersive environments that represent the struggle of the Palestinian people with previous bodies of work centered on the West Bank and Gaza, the Negev Prison and the village of Bil’in.

 Nazzal's 2014 exhibition Invisible at the Karsh-Masson Art Gallery on the ground floor of city hall in Ottawa was publicly condemned by Israel's ambassador to Canada, Rafael Barak.
 The exhibition included images of Palestinian prisoners in Israeli prisons, among other art pieces that portray the West Bank and Gaza.

 Invisible featured four videos and 1,700 photographs.
 One video, Bil'in, was about Nazzal's experience in the village of Bil'in where Palestinians and members of international solidarity movements were physically attacked by the Israel Defense Forces during a weekly protest against land confiscation.
 Nazzal kept the sound intact and reconstructed the image to "represent the feeling of being suffocated and blinded by tear gas."
 Another video, Target, consisted of over 127 flashing images of Palestinians who were extrajudicially assassinated across the world or in occupied Palestine.
 Nazzal edited the images to flash quickly as a formal choice to represent the fact that these individuals's lives were cut short.